mobius29er/youtubeExtractor/README.md

 | **CTR Model** | 0.4700 | 0.32 | 0.51 | rqs_pred, tag/title embeddings | Retention and textual clarity influence click rate |

 ### Key Findings
 - The **logarithmic transformation** was critical for modeling raw views due to the heavy-tailed distribution of the data.
 - **Engagement metrics** (like_ratio, comment_ratio, sentiment_score) and **metadata embeddings** consistently ranked among the most important predictors.
 - **Thumbnail color composition** correlated with performance, suggesting visual tonality may play a subconscious role in attracting viewers.
 - **High RQS videos** tended to share “success signatures” of emotional positivity, strong early engagement, and well-composed thumbnails.
+-
+#### CTR
+- The CTR model achieved **R² = 0.4700**, reflecting moderate but actionable predictive power.
+- Embeddings from titles, tags, and thumbnail text further refined the model, capturing the importance of linguistic framing and presentation in generating clicks.
+- The strongest predictor was the **predicted RQS**, implying that users are more likely to click on content they subconsciously associate with high retention quality.

+#### RQS
+- The RQS model achieved a strong and valid **R² of 0.7859**, making it the foundation of this system and succeeded in mirroring the YouTube algorithm
+- RQS was designed to **mirror the internal logic of the YouTube recommendation algorithm**, which prioritizes videos that sustain viewer attention and evoke strong emotional engagement.
+- The model replicates this mechanism by integrating **five weighted components**:
+  - **Like Ratio (30%)** – Measures satisfaction and perceived content quality.
+  - **Comment Ratio (20%)** – Reflects active viewer engagement and emotional response.
+  - **Views per Subscriber (25%)** – Normalizes reach relative to audience size.
+  - **Sentiment Score (15%)** – Captures the emotional polarity of comments, serving as a proxy for audience resonance.
+  - **Comment Depth and Timestamp Density (10%)** – Estimates retention through the presence of detailed or time-stamped feedback.

+- Together, these components emulate how YouTube’s algorithm balances click performance, retention, and satisfaction signals when recommending content.
+- Feature importance analysis confirmed that **sentiment_score** is the dominant variable, followed by textual embeddings from the description and captions.
+This indicates that emotional tone and linguistic clarity drive sustained watch behavior, much like how YouTube’s engagement-weighted ranking system prioritizes emotionally compelling and clear communication.

+#### Views
+- Predicting normalized success (views per subscriber) achieved consistent results, with both Gradient Boosting and Random Forest models reaching **R² values around 0.83 to 0.85**.
+- This model focused on engagement-driven metrics rather than raw exposure, identifying how viewer loyalty, content tone, and thumbnail quality predict proportional success.

 ---